Published: 10:16, June 3, 2026 | Updated: 17:58, June 3, 2026

 Ukraine denied responsibility for the attack, saying its forces strike only military facilities and objects used for military purposes in accordance with international humanitarian law.

-In Kyiv, an energy company's production facilities and infrastructure were damaged.
+An energy company's production facilities and infrastructure in Kyiv were damaged.
 Two employees were injured and hospitalized, according to a statement from the ministry.

 READ MORE: Russia's Rosatom says Ukrainian drone struck Zaporizhzhia nuclear plant